The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 6. No provision can be made for the storage of equipment and supplies to be used by anyone using the meeting rooms.

-7. Special arrangements must be made in advance to use the Library’s audio-visual equipment (minimum 7 days).
+7. Special arrangements must be made at least 7 days in advance to use the Library’s technology equipment.

-8. The Director or designee has the power to terminate any meeting or event disruptive to Library operations or incompatible with Library uses.
+8. The Director or staff may stop any meeting or event disruptive to Library operations.
+The Director or staff may stop any meeting or event incompatible with Library uses.

 9. Room temperature is pre-set and cannot be adjusted by Library staff.